xyproto/orbiton/README.md

 * `esc` can be used to toggle "writing mode" where the cursor is limited to the end of lines and "ASCII graphics mode".
 * Can handle text that contains the tab character (`\t`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.
 * The editor is always in "overwrite mode".
 Characters are only inserted with `return` or `ctrl-j`.
-This is a bit unpractical.
 * There is no undo!
 * Does not handle terminal resizing, yet.